-Addiction means substance use disorder as defined in this Part and includes gambling disorder and problem gambling as defined in Title 14.
+Addiction means substance use disorder as defined in this Part and includes gambling disorder and problem gambling as defined in this Title.

 Addiction services mean examination, evaluation, diagnosis, care, treatment, or rehabilitation of persons with substance use disorder, gambling disorder, or problem gambling and their families or significant others.

-Approved medication means any medication approved by state or federal authorities for the treatment of medical and psychiatric conditions, including those conditions caused by the use of such substances.
+Approved medication means any medication approved by State or Federal authorities for the treatment of medical and psychiatric conditions, including those conditions caused by the use of such substances.

 Assessment or screening includes evaluations to determine immediate needs, risk, psychiatric needs, mental health disorders, addiction including substance use disorder, gambling disorder, or problem gambling, functional or rehabilitative deficits, and physical health needs, as well as gathering or updating information concerning the individual's behavioral and physical health history and status in order to determine the appropriate diagnosis(es) and assessing the individual's functional limitations, strengths and goals to inform the treatment planning process.

-Behavioral Health care/services means care and treatment of mental health or substance use disorders.
+Behavioral health care/services means care and treatment of mental health or substance use disorders.

-Behavioral Health Disorder means a mental health or addiction condition consistent or corresponding with the current edition of the Diagnostic and Statistical Manual (DSM) with the exception of:
+Behavioral health disorder means a mental health or addiction condition consistent or corresponding with the current edition of the Diagnostic and Statistical Manual (DSM) with the exception of:

-neurodevelopmental disorders in the absence of other mental health conditions defined in the DSM or ICD except Attention-Deficit/Hyperactivity Disorder and Tic Disorders;
+neurodevelopmental disorders in the absence of other mental health conditions defined in the Diagnostic and Statistical Manual or International Classification of Diseases except Attention-Deficit/Hyperactivity Disorder and Tic Disorders;

 major neurocognitive disorder, traumatic brain injury, or mental disorders due to another medical condition; or

 V-Codes.
-Other conditions that may be a focus of clinical attention (commonly described with Z codes), except for Parent-Child Relational Problem, relational problems related to the addiction disorder of a significant other, problem related to unspecified psychosocial circumstances and problem gambling as defined in this subpart.
+Other conditions that may be a focus of clinical attention (commonly described with Z codes), except for Parent-Child Relational Problem, relational problems related to the addiction disorder of a significant other, problem related to unspecified psychosocial circumstances and problem gambling as defined in this Subpart.

-Care Coordination means the coordination of care between settings and providers, across the lifespan and spectrum of health services for participants, including behavioral health, physical health, as well as health related social needs to promote wellness and recovery of the whole person and family.
+Care coordination means the coordination of care between settings and providers, across the lifespan and spectrum of health services for participants, including behavioral health, physical health, as well as health related social needs to promote wellness and recovery of the whole person and family.

 Certified Community Behavioral Health Center or Clinic (CCBHC) means a program which provides coordinated, comprehensive integrated behavioral health care, including mental health and substance use services, primary care screening and monitoring, peer services, psychiatric rehabilitation services and targeted case management services,

-across the lifespan, in accordance with certified community behavioral health clinic standards established by the United States Department of Health and Human Services Substance Abuse and Mental Health Services Administration, and any successor agency, and the commissioners of the Office of Mental Health and the Office of Addiction Services and Supports.
+across the lifespan, in accordance with CCBHC standards established by the United States Department of Health and Human Services Substance Abuse and Mental Health Services Administration, and any successor agency, and the commissioners of the Office of Mental Health (OMH) and the Office of Addiction Services and Supports (OASAS).

 Child or youth means an individual under the age of 21 years.